Gov’t post raises concern, CPR Cayman claims political interference

 A social media post on a government-sponsored pro-port page triggers claims of political interference.

-The post was published on the Support our Tourism Facebook page urging those wanting to un-verify their names from the Cruise Port Referendum petition to call the Elections Office.
+It urged those wanting to un-verify their names from the Cruise Port Referendum petition to call the Elections Office.

 Those behind the petition cried foul, saying it is an affront to voters democratic rights.